-With so many quality websites for writers out there, there is no point in reinventing the wheel.
-I want this site to be unique.
-That’s why I’m choosing to focus on a few key topics that don’t get enough attention elsewhere.
+With so many quality websites for writers available in abundance, there is certainly no point in reinventing the wheel.
+I want this site to be different.
+That’s why I’m choosing to focus on a few key areas that don’t get enough attention elsewhere.

 Paying Markets for Freelance Writers

-As before, I will continue to list markets that pay a minimum of 10 cents per word.
-While this rate is considered relatively low for professional freelance writers, it is a rate that will allow you to earn $2,000 per month if you only write 5,000 words per week (which is very doable in most cases, even for those who happen to have a day-job or other responsibilities).
+This site is committed to listing markets that pay a minimum of 10 cents per word.
+While this rate is actually considered relatively low for professional freelance writers, it is a rate that will allow you to earn $2,000 per month if you only write 5,000 words per week (which is very doable in most cases, even for those who happen to have a day-job or other responsibilities).

 Two thousand dollars is a life-changing amount for many people, and I want people who may be struggling to know that it can be done.

 But that’s just the beginning.
-The freelance writing gigs on this website are organized into four main categories, listing markets that pay:
+The freelance writing gigs on this website are organized into five main categories, listing markets that pay:

 Hundreds of additional opportunities are listed in my BOOST YOUR FREELANCE INCOME series as well.